“The best local garages”

 A car battery should be replaced every three years, or if the car continues to fail to start.
 There are three car battery types, including a Lead Acid battery, a calcium battery, and a VRLA battery.

 Car windscreen repairs often involve a chip filling or a windscreen replacement and are relatively quick and straightforward jobs.
-The exact price of a windscreen repair will depend on the size of the car.
+Prices may vary depending on the size of the car and the complexity of the screen, for instance, if there are rain sensors or cameras.

 Alloy wheels need to be refurbished over time due to natural wear and tear.
 An alloy wheel refurbishment can be done 2-3 times before a replacement is necessary.

-A gearbox is used to change the speed of a car and is a common repair because gears get worn down easily.
+A gearbox is used to change the speed of a car and is a common repair because gears may fail prematurely.
 It's essential to get a gearbox issue diagnosed as soon as possible.

 Electrical faults are common, but there are many different types of fault because of a car's complex electrical system.
 Issues with the dashboard, locks, windows, stereo, lights, and engine can all be caused by electrical faults.